Bats, Bugs, and the Moon

 Speed.
 The (discontinued) Olympus camera that I bought originally for bug portraiture boasts 60 Raw frames per second.
 To get this frame rate in a full-frame camera, one has to spend in the $6,000 range, almost ten times as much as I spent.
 The current $2,000 Olympus flagship is more than twice as fast as my EM1 and leaves all larger-sensor cameras in the dust, except for specialty high-speed cameras costing many tens of thousands of dollars.

 My 714 mm telescope is too short by half to fill the Micro 4/3 frame with the Moon’s face.
 I could stick a 2x Barlow lens (a kind of simple teleconverter) between telescope and camera, but I would lose two stops of light.
-As I am already shooting at ISO 1000 (for a shutter speed of 1/1000s), two stops less light would result in more noise than I like.
+As I am already shooting at ISO 1000 (for a shutter speed of 1/1000s), two stops less light would result in more noise than I care for.
 I therefore decided to spring for a wider aperture telescope for the 2023 season, a 6-inch 1500 mm f/10 Schmidt-Cassegrain on a computerized tracking mount.
-The mount promptly broke and is currently in repair.
-Wish me luck.
+Unfortunately, though, this hasn't done the trick, at least not yet.
+I did see a number of high-flying bats, but not enough to hone my technique.
+Focusing is much more difficult at the higher magnification.
+Wish me luck for 2024.

 B. Calculation